saltyorg/docs/docs/sandbox/apps/tofa.md

 ### First-run setup

-The server is claimed once, on first run.
-Because the Saltbox install is reached through a public domain, that first claim has to carry the setup token that the container generates on boot:
+The server is claimed once, on first run, which links it to your tofa account.
+Because the Saltbox install is reached through a public domain, that first claim has to carry the setup token the server generates on boot:

 ```shell
 sudo cat /opt/tofa/identity/setup_key.secret